Being Your Horse’s Advocate Won’t Change The World, But It Will Change Your Horse’s World!

-The Horse’s Advocate is about understanding what makes a horse work and then adapting that correctly so they can thrive in the human world they now live in.
-Using 50 years of working with horses, veterinary training with 40 years in practice and learning from cutting edge research, this website is an effort to reconstruct and update the horse owner’s manual in a way that all horse owners in the world can understand it.
-It is a constant and never ending process of learning for all of us.
+The Horse’s Advocate is about understanding what makes a horse work and then adapting that correctly so they can thrive in the human world they now live.
+Using 50 years of working with horses, veterinary training with 40 years in practice and learning from cutting-edge research, this website is an effort to reconstruct and update the horse owner’s manual in a way that all horse owners in the world can understand it.
+It is a constant and never-ending process of learning for all of us.

-The material in the “Topics” page above is filled with articles, images and videos all for free.
-Everything you need to know all organized and accessible right now.
+Articles, images, videos, and podcasts fill the topics.
+Everything you need to know is organized and accessible right now.
 No gimmicks, nothing to buy.
-Bookmark it and return often as a resource to launch further study on your own.
+Bookmark it and return to it often as a resource to launch a further study on your own.

 How Can A Website Help My Horses?

-This started as a two year project of taking a lot of pictures every day at the farms I visited.
+This website started as a two-year project of taking many pictures daily at the farms I visited.
 Developing them, organizing them, adding descriptions and uploading them to my Facebook page as “BarnPics™” became an obsession.
-People around the world looked forward to my travels in images and I found myself taking pictures of not just the scenes but the details of the farms and horses.
-This included gate latches, manure pits, ceilings, stalls and more with the farms.
+People around the world looked forward to my travels in images, and I found myself taking pictures of not just the scenes but the details of the farms and horses.
+These images included gate latches, manure pits, ceilings, stalls and more with the farms.
 It also included injuries, coat colors, diseases, parasite control and more with the horses.
 Soon I had a catalog of thousands of pictures organized into groups.